jambonrose/django-improved-user/docs/quickstart.rst

     Remember to use :py:func:`~django.contrib.auth.get_user_model` to
     get your new model.
 Don't import it directly!

-6. In Django > 1.9, while still in settings, change :class:`UserAttributeSimilarityValidator` to match correct :py:class:`~improved_user.model_mixins.AbstractUser` fields,
-   as shown below.
+6. While still in settings, change :class:`UserAttributeSimilarityValidator` to match correct :py:class:`~improved_user.model_mixins.AbstractUser` fields, as shown below.

     .. code:: python